UNINETTSigma2/documentation/code_development/guides/sycl_enccs.md

 ## Step 2: Download course material

-The course material can be downloaded from Github with the following command (remember the `--recursive` option):
+The course material can be downloaded from Github with the following command

 ```console
 [me@login-1.SAGA ~]$ git clone https://github.com/ENCCS/sycl-workshop.git